Boyu-J/CS_5824-Course_Project/README.md

 ### **Graphical User Interface**

-Execute the following command to open the GUI program, which relies on PyQT, and the test effect on a test picture is as shown in the figure below.
+Execute the following command to open the GUI program, which relies on PyQT, and the test effect on a test picture（The picture comes from the Internet） is as shown in the figure below.

 ```shell
 python src/gui.py